 12 Tax tips for small business owners -save tax by claiming for trivial benefits

-One of the less well-known small business tax tips for you as a contractor, is that your company can pay you and any of your employees `trivial benefits’.
+This is one of the less well-known small business tax tips for you as a contractor.
+Every year, your company can pay you and any of your employees `trivial benefits’.

-Individual amounts for trivial benefits must not exceed £50, including VAT.
+Individual amounts that are paid for trivial benefits must not exceed £50, including VAT.

 There is a total cap of £300 per annum, if the employer is a `close company’ (companies with less than five shareholders).
-The payment is to an individual who is a director or other office holder, or a member of their family or household.
+When the payment is to an individual who is a director or other office holder or a member (shareholder) this includes their family or household.

 13 Save tax by claiming for your mobile phone bills through your business